gvwilson/thirdbit/src/fiction/darker-web/index.md

-Others are blaming the Chinese, drinking bleach, and/or trying to source ivermectin, all of it accelerated by posts, tweets, and memes that seem to bring out the worst in everyone.
+Others are blaming the Chinese, drinking bleach, and/or trying to source ivermectin, all of it accelerated by posts, tweets, and memes that seem to appear out of nowhere.
-Programmers of a certain age reminisce about the good old days, when the Internet was going to bring people together.
+Programmers of a certain age reminisce about the good old days, when the Internet was a place to find new friends.
 Everyone else just swipes or scrolls their way down ever-darker rabbit holes.

-The man who calls himself Lynch is driving much too fast for the road he is on.
+The man who calls himself Lynch is driving much faster than is safe.
+In his defense,
-He is doing this because doing a hundred and thirty in the dark down a back road in West Virginia is less frightening than what lies behind him in the numbered facility that until a few minutes ago was home to his latest project.
+doing a hundred and thirty in the dark down a back road in West Virginia is less dangerous than what lies behind him in the numbered facility that until a few minutes ago was home to his latest project.

-He still remembers his first conversation with the no-longer-young Latinx enby the organization had recruited to handle the more specialized technical aspects of the work.
+He still remembers his first conversation with the no-longer-young Latinx enby he recruited to handle the more specialized technical aspects of the work.
 "I don't know if we *can* get it back in the bottle," they said, shaking their head,